-MULTIPLEX LIGHTING CONTROL
+MULTIPLEX LIGHTING CONTROL:

-The multiplex system enables you to control circuits from multiple locations in the coach.
-Each switch enables you to turn a circuit ON or OFF with individual button presses, and provides an indicator light to determine the status of the circuit (ON or OFF).
+The Spyder Multiplex Lighting System (Figure 13-10) enables you to control circuits from multiple locations in the motorhome.
+Each switch enables you to turn a circuit ON or OFF with individual buttons to press.
+The switch provides an indicator light to determine the status of the circuit (ON or OFF).
 Additional features of the multiplex system include the following:

-Master Feature (this is only on the control panel located at the entrance door) - Enables you to turn all lighting circuits ON or OFF by pressing a single button labeled Light Master.
-Pressing the Light Master OFF switch will turn off all the interior lights within the coach.
+• Master Feature enables you to turn all lighting circuits ON or OFF by pressing a single button labeled Light Master.
+Pressing the Light Master OFF switch will turn off all the interior lights within the motorhome.
 Momentarily pressing the Light Master ON switch will turn on the same circuits that were on when the Light Master OFF switch was pressed.
 Light Master OFF remembers which lights were on when the switch was pressed and will turn those same lights back on when the Light Master ON switch is momentarily pressed.
 Holding the Light Master ON switch will turn on all interior light circuits.